 Is income from overtime, second jobs, bonuses, and commissions considered “income?”

-There are certain exceptions for what does not constitute income.
+Illinois provides that certain types of income don’t constitute income.
 Goss income does not include benefits received by the parent from means-tested public assistance programs.

 The guidelines also do not consider as income “benefits and income received by the parent for other children in the household.”

 Yes, if done correctly.
-The best advice is to run the business like a business and keep personal items separate from business expenses.
-Yet under our the Illinois income sharing law, a self-employed individual can deduct business expenses.
+The best advice: run the business like a business.
+Keep personal items separate from business expenses.
+Under our Illinois income sharing law, a self-employed individual can deduct business expenses.

 - sole proprietorships,